pmh/funkyweb/README.md

     (defcontroller dashboard
       ... actions ...)

-Controllers can also nest controllers using ->
+Controllers can also be nested using ->

     ; generates the base route /blog/posts
     (defcontroller blog->posts